tycobbb/Navigator/README.md

 There are two classes at the core of Navigator: `NAVRouter` and `NAVViewController`.
 A router declares mappings from string keys to view controller classes, and URLs composed of these keys push views onto the stack, present them modally, or execute arbitrary animations.

 ### URLs
-Let's break down an example `NAVRouter` URL.
-Here's a URL for a television application that has a home screen, a show detail screen pushed on top of it, and video player modal presented over everything.
+Let's break down an example.
+Here's a URL for television application that has a home screen, a show detail screen pushed on top of it, and video player modal presented over everything.
 Something like:
 ```
 television://home/show::2?video=v
 ```